-It’s kind of funny to me, that after only two and a half years of being an entrepreneur, people come to me to ask for advice about their starting business (who, me?).
+It’s kind of funny to me, that after quite some years of being an entrepreneur, people come to me to ask for advice about their starting business (who, me?).
 It still feels weird, but I’m always happy to help.
 Because the start is HARD, man.

 The ONE tip that has become my mantra is to find yourself a mentor.
 Or, better still, multiple mentors from different backgrounds.
 Why?
 I’ll give you a couple of reasons, followed by some personal experiences with my mentors, for whom I am eternally grateful.

 Building a career or a business is not something you can learn overnight or that can be taught out of a book.
 Sure, there are some tips and tricks that come in handy for specific aspects of your career.
 But when you are just starting out, remind yourself of this Socrates quote: I know that all I know is that I do not know anything.
 It’s the truth.
 And you can’t and shouldn’t have to know everything right away.
 So find yourself a mentor because his/her years of experience can help manoeuvre the path towards a successful business or career, as well as avoid commonly made mistakes a bit more easily.